- What is the UQ Research, Study and Experience Tour

 Please note: If your discipline is not listed, you can contact firstname.lastname@example.org prior to applying to to see if it can be accommodated.

 To apply, email the following documents to their appointed contact within their faculty:

-- Self-Introductory letter (consider addressing reasons for application, potential benefits of undertaking the tour - include practical experience, why the applicant would be suitable for the tour and should be selected, history of learning Mandarin and current proficiency level if applicable)
+- Self-Introductory letter (addressing your reasons for application, potential benefits of undertaking the tour - include practical experience, why you would be suitable for the tour and should be selected, your history of learning Mandarin and current proficiency level if applicable)

-- Photocopy or electronic version of applicant's most recent UQ transcript
+- Copy of your most recent UQ transcript

 - Referee contact, email and phone number